How to search the patent databases?

 We conduct competetive patent searches and freedom-to-operate researches using cutting edge search tools.

-In some databases, it is also possible to search online for the status, for example, of German patents, U.S. patents or European patents.
+In some patent databases, it is also possible to search online for the legal status, for example, of German patents, U.S. patents or European patents.
 It does, however, take some practice and a systematic approach to research patents online.

 Patent documents are allocated to certain patent classifications according to their technical subject matter.
 This classification can be found, for example, on a website of the German Patent and Trade Mark Office.